Vildus/Chess-full-stack/README.md

 # SPŠ Chess

 SPŠ Chess is my personal project of a online multiplayer chess game.
-The app uses node/express.js as the BE, Vue as the FE and Socket.io for WS communication.
+The app uses node/express.js as the BE, Vue as the FE, MongoDB as the DB, and Socket.io for WS communication.
 The app is a WIP proof of concept MVP.
 It doesn't hash passwords yet, stores JWT in localStorage and does not use refresh tokens *... yet*.

 ## Docker